-- Daily health screenings of students and staff - Identify, protect, and support vulnerable students and staff who are at higher risk for severe illness, by providing options for telework and virtual learning. - Provide remote learning exceptions and teleworking for students and staff who are at a higher risk of severe illness. - The use of face coverings by staff when 6 feet physical distancing cannot be maintained. - Encouraging the use of face coverings in students as developmentally appropriate, in settings where physical distancing cannot be maintained. - Ensure that external community organizations that use any Prince George County Public School facilities also follow this guidance.
+- Daily health screenings of students by parents and self-reporting by staff. - Identify, protect, and support vulnerable students and staff who are at higher risk for severe illness, by providing options for telework and virtual learning when feasible. - Strongly encouraging and highly recommending the use of face coverings for students as developmentally appropriate, in settings where physical distancing cannot be maintained. - Recommend that external community organizations that use any Prince George County Public School facilities also follow this guidance.